wix/media-platform-js-sdk/README.md

 # JavaScript SDK

 This package is an isomorphic JavaScript library (works both in Node JS and in the browser) that provides a convenient API to access Wix Media Platform services.
+Its documentation can be found [here](https://wix.github.io/media-platform-js-sdk).

-Its documentation can be found in the [Wiki tab](https://github.com/wix/media-platform-js-sdk/wiki).
+The docs for older versions (v5) can be found in [Wiki tab](https://github.com/wix/media-platform-js-sdk/wiki).

 ## Installation